- Enabling the Bloomberg connector

 Please note that the product Bloomberg Anywhere, which is a light weight version of Bloomberg Terminal, does not come with the API needed by the Macrobond Bloomberg Connector.
 You need to run the installed version of Bloomberg Terminal for the connector to work.

 To be able to use the Bloomberg connector, it must be enabled in the Macrobond application.
-This is done on the page “My series” in the Settings dialog found on the Edit menu:
+This is done on the Edit menu, in the Settings dialog, on the tab 'My series':

 Series names for the Bloomberg connector, in their simplest form, are specified as "ih:bl:symbol".